 In Kentucky, all drivers are required to carry auto insurance that would cover at least $25,000 for bodily injuries to one person, $50,000 for bodily injuries caused in one accident, and $10,000 for damage to property. $10,000 in Personal Injury Protection (PIP) coverage per accident is also required.

-Penalties For Driving Without Car Insurance In Kentucky
+What Are the Penalties for Driving Without Car Insurance in Kentucky?